Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 * `highlight`
 * `ranges facets`

-Some of these will be ignored and produce transactional results; others will fail and be eventual.
+The use of these with TMDQ is undefined.
+Some of these options will be ignored and results will come from the database; others will cause the database query to fail and ACS will fail over to return results from the search index.

 The Public API ignores the SQL select part of a CMIS query and generate the results as it would do for AFTS.